Full name Jofra Chioke Archer

 |2/29||England||v Pakistan||Cardiff||5 May 2019||T20I # 772|

-Archer, a silky fast bowler with a high action capable of speeds in the mid-80s and dangerous lower-middle order batsman, played for West Indies under 19s in 2013 but after suffering a serious back injury he slipped out of the Barbados system.
-Instead, he rallied while playing for Sussex's second XI and for Horsham in the Sussex Premier League.
+Archer, a silky fast bowler with a high action capable of speeds above 90mph, and dangerous lower-middle order batsman, played for West Indies Under-19s in 2013 but after suffering a serious back injury he slipped out of the Barbados system.
+Instead, he rallied while playing for Sussex's 2nd XI and for Horsham in the Sussex Premier League.